 Starting an HOA social committee promotes community involvement, inspires the use of residents’ special talents for the greater good, serves as a training ground for those interested in being on the Board of Directors in the future, and allows residents to get to know each other on a more personal level.
-Last week we discussed some of the benefits of getting to know your neighbors better (Your Charlotte Area HOA Should Get Personal).
+Visit our related article if you’re looking to start an HOA in your neghborhood.

 Today we’re going to cover the basics of starting an HOA social committee.

 If you already have one, scroll down for a list of neighborhood activity suggestions and keep an eye out for our next blog post about recruiting new volunteers.